Our privacy principles

 We may also collect anonymous aggregate statistics about our users and traffic patterns, which we use to refine our services.
 This may be made available to third parties but will not contain any personally identifying information.

-The Institute of Race Relations uses all reasonable precautions to ensure that we protect our user’s privacy; however we are not responsible for any breach of security or any actions of any third parties who receive the information.
+The Institute of Race Relations uses all reasonable precautions to ensure that we protect our users’ privacy.
+We will inform you promptly and in any event within 28 days of any breach of data security.
+We do not accept responsibility for any actions of third parties which may result.